-Many meat-eaters would be horrified to learn the details of how their food is produced, from the way the animals are raised to the conditions of their slaughter.
-Below are short descriptions of the lives and deaths of some of the land animals used in meat production – pigs, cattle, and poultry.
+Many meat eaters would be horrified to learn the details of how their food is produced, from the way the animals are raised to the conditions of their slaughter.
+Below are short descriptions of the lives and deaths of some of the land animals used in meat production – pigs, cows, chickens, and turkeys.

 On hog factory farms, pigs are treated as objects rather than as living, sentient creatures.
 Sows (adult female pigs) are kept in a constant cycle of pregnancy and birth, and, in many facilities, are confined for most of their lives in crates that completely restrict their movement.
 After birth, piglets are taken from their mothers within a few weeks and the sow is re-impregnated.
 When a sow is no longer a productive breeder, she is killed for her meat.